binia01/PropertySync/README.md

 - Read: Users can browse available venues and view booking details.
 - Update: Users can modify/cancel their bookings.
 - Delete: Admins can remove venues from the system.
-### 3. Role-Based Access Control (Authorization)
+# Authentication & Authorization
+- Signup, Sign-in, Delete Account
 - Regular Users: Can create, edit, and delete their own events.
 Can book and modify venue reservations.
 - Admins: Can manage venues (CRUD) and moderate event bookings.
-# Features
-### Authentication & Authorization
-- Signup, Sign-in, Delete Account
-- Role-based access control (User/Admin)
-- Restricted access to certain screens
-### Event Management (CRUD)
-- Create events
-- View events
-- Edit events
-- Delete events
-### Venue Booking (CRUD)
-- Book a venue
-- View bookings and venue details
-- Modify or cancel bookings
-- Admin can add, update, or delete venues